aniketamte/aniketamte/README.md

 </p>

   ### 🙋‍♂️ About Me
-- 👩‍🎓 I'm a sophomore at **Pune University studying Information Technology**
+- 👩‍🎓 I'm a Pre-Final year Student at **Pune University studying Information Technology**

 - 🔭 I’m looking to contribute to **Open Source**